vygr/ChrysaLisp/docs/ENVIRONMENT.md

 not having to quote the symbol !
 But that's not the only reason.

-As these symbols always evaluate to themselves, they pass up/down through layers of evaluation without changing and that is a VERY useful property.
+As these symbols always evaluate to themselves, they pass up/down through layers of evaluation without changing and that's a VERY useful property.

 They can still be bound to values like standard symbols but `(eval)` will never see the value they are bound to, but your own properties system will be able to